ruby/www.ruby-lang.org/en/documentation/quickstart/3/index.md

 => nil
 {% endhighlight %}

-In Ruby, you can open a class and modify it.
+In Ruby, you can reopen a class and modify it.
 The changes will be present in any new objects you create and even available in existing objects of that class.
 So, let’s create a new object and play with its `@name` property.